 • What are NetFlow and IPFIX (IP Flow Information eXport)?

 • How do they work?
 Where do they fit in the world of network troubleshooting and traffic monitoring?

-• And why do we need or not need them?
+• Why do we need or not need them?

-All this is mostly overview to moderately experienced NetFlow-aware IT professionals.
-It includes explanations on the fog of acronyms and special terminology that seems especially dense in the vicinity of NetFlow, including Flexible NetFlow, AppFlow, J-Flow, NetStream and sFlow.
-It also includes information about some of the many new performance and security applications emerging from Cisco, SonicWALL, Palo Alto, Plixer and other vendors.
-Additionally, it explains what these new technologies are for, and if they are really needed.
+This level is a refresher to moderately experienced NetFlow-aware IT professionals.
+It dissipates the fog of acronyms and special terminology that seems especially dense in the vicinity of NetFlow, including Flexible NetFlow, AppFlow, J-Flow, NetStream, and sFlow.
+The book also includes information about some of the many new performance and security applications emerging from Cisco, SonicWALL, Palo Alto, Plixer, and other vendors.
+Additionally, it explains what these new technologies are for, and whether they are really needed.

-At the second level, this book does not spend time deciphering and comparing NetFlow v1, v5, v6, v7, v8, v9 formats to one another or even to IPFIX.
-There is plenty of documentation on the Internet that covers this topic and frankly a chapter on this subject is not in line with the goal of this book.
+At the second level, this book spends little time deciphering and comparing NetFlow v1, v5, v6, v7, v8, v9 formats to one another or even to IPFIX.
+There is plenty of documentation on the Internet that covers this topic and frankly, a chapter on this subject is not in-line with the goal of this book.

-Performance issues are discussed and how the right hardware can dramatically improve exporting, collection, reporting and threat detection speeds.
+Performance issues are discussed as well as how the right hardware can dramatically improve exporting, collection, reporting, and threat detection speeds.
 Basic guidelines are provided on where these technologies should be deployed, along with practical reasons why certain technologies can bring value to business applications.
 The troubleshooting potential of these technologies is also explored.

 CHAPTER 1: What is NetFlow 13

 CHAPTER 5: Detecting and Mitigating Threats 111